 - Corporate – For $99 a month, you can host an unlimited number of online videos, images, podcasts, and PDF files.
 Suitable for ten users.
 With this plan, users gain access to Cincopa’s advanced analytics features and to its third-party integrations.

-- Corporate – For $99 a month, you get unlimited bandwidth, and the ability to upload images, podcasts, PDF files, and high-quality video files.
+- Enterprise– For $350 a month, you get unlimited bandwidth, and the ability to upload images, podcasts, PDF files, and high-quality video files.
 It’s suitable for 250 users.
 With this plan, users gain access to Cincopa’s analytical features and to its third-party integrations.

 A premier video marketing platform, Wistia is a popular video tool sought after by enterprises and marketing agencies.
 Offering a slew of analytical features, Wistia can be leveraged towards generating more leads through onsite video viewing.